-A perennial plant, goat’s beard (Arucus dioicus) grows in bushy clumps, and can reach 6 feet.
+A perennial plant found in North America, goat’s beard (Arucus dioicus) grows in bushy clumps and can reach 6 feet.
 Its creamy white flowers appear as feathery plumes.
-Found in North America, goat’s beard prefers moist, wooded areas and water sources.
+Goat’s beard prefers moist, wooded areas and water sources.
 The young shoots of Aruncus dioicus are edible.

 Table of Contents

 Goat’s beard (Aruncus dioicus), sometimes called bride’s feathers, is a beautiful plant with showy flowers found both growing as a wildflower or as an addition to many gardens.

 It’s also known by synonyms: